ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 ![Schematic representation of a Polish alexandrine verse.
 Two groups of seven and six syllables each separated by a caesura.
 The penultimate syllable of each group is stressed.](https://drobnik.co/images/polish-alexandrine-structure.svg)

-<sup>Basic structure of a Polish alexandrine verse.
+<sup>The basic structure of a Polish alexandrine verse.
 The horizontal lines represent syllables, the vertical line the caesura.
 Stressed syllables are coloured dark yellow.</sup>

 Perhaps it’s this last rule that makes *trzynastozgłoskowiec* sound so naturally, effortlessly Polish.
 In the vast majority of Polish words, the stress falls on the penultimate syllable, so it’s fairly easy to say even the most banal thought in Polish alexandrine: